ukneutron/ukneutron.github.io/proposals.md

 MLZ is not accepting any beam time proposal now.
 More information will be found [here](https://mlz-garching.de/user-office)

 #### The Swiss Spallation Neutron Source (SINQ)
-The next proposal deadline is 22nd November 2021.
+The next proposal deadline is 15th May, 2022.
 More information will be found [here](https://www.psi.ch/en/sinq)